iniverman/barley-variant-calling/README.md

   3- Mapping against the reference genome.

+  4- Marking duplicates and treating the readgroups.

-  4- Perform the variant calling using freebayes.
+  5- Perform the variant calling using freebayes.

   ### 1-Preparation of our data.